-The flow rates for a getter-based purifier (Figure 4) range from a few L/min up to hundreds of m/h.
+The flow rates for a getter-based purifier, Figure 4 range from a few L/min up to hundreds of $m^3/h$ .

-Figure 5 shows the typical very low concentration of impurities at the outlet of a getter purifier measured by a Thermo Scientific atmospheric pressure ionization mass spectrometry (APIMS).
+Figure 5 shows the typical very low concentration of impurities at the outlet of a getter purifier measured by a Thermo Scientific (APIMS) atmospheric pressure ionization mass spectrometry.

 Figure 4.
-Example of getter purifier up to 10 m/h and 100 m/h.
+Example of getter purifier up to 10 m3/h and 100 m3/h.